Shopping for a new Volkswagen Touareg?

 In all, the interior has luxury-class accommodations for four adults, and the cabin appointments feel more in line with the luxury set than the frugal set.
 It's in synch with the other VW models in design, yet it's appointed with nicely finished materials that share more in common with Audi in look and feel.
 Ride quality is quite good, but the high seating position accentuates smaller motions and choppy pavement.

-The 2014 Touareg does in no way disappoint in providing a luxury-vehicle ambiance and long list of standard features.
+The 2014 Touareg offers luxury-vehicle ambiance and long list of standard features.
 Leather upholstery, a panoramic sunroof, and memory seats are all included in the base Sport model.
 Executive and Hybrid models add premium audio, rear-obstacle detection, a heated steering wheel, keyless entry and starting, and heated rear seats.
 Major options include an impressive 620-watt Dynaudio premium sound system, and a navigation system with upgraded display and built-in music storage.